 Hypotheses concerning biological responses to A1 beta-casein cows’ milk protein pivot about the release of the exogenous opioid peptide, betacasomorphin-7 (BCM-7).
 This occurs via the incomplete digestion of A1 beta-casein(1–3) and its subsequent absorption into circulation.
 BCM-7 production is influenced by the amino acid present at position 67 of the beta-casein protein chain(4).
 A1 beta-casein has a histidine at this position while the other major beta-casein invariant, the A2 beta-casein type has a proline at position 67(4).
 Due to this amino acid variation, A1 beta-casein releases BCM-7 following normal enzymatic digestion(1–3,5,6), whereas A2 beta-casein does not or if it does, it happens at a very low rate(4).

 Opioid peptides play a role in various biological processes, including respiration, analgesia, constipation and behaviour(7).
 However, as noted by Maklakova et al. (1993)

 “Depending on the type of peptide, the mode of its administration into the organism, the species of experimental animal, and the peptide dose, it is possible to register an entire spectrum of effects, ranging from significant motor excitation to a complete inhibition of locomotor activity and catotonia”(8).

 A1 beta-casein is present in cows’ milk and its products, including infant formula but today some cows are selected for their genes to produce only the A2 type beta-casein type and not the A1 type and these cows produce milk which is A1 protein free (e.g. a2 Milk™ in Australia).
-Notably, human beta-casein and A2 beta-casein share a proline at their aligned residues(9), which highlights that human beta-casein is of the A2 beta-casein type and not A1 (Figure 1).
+Notably, human beta-casein and A2 beta-casein share a proline at their aligned residues(9), (Figure 1).

 Figure 1: Human beta-casein and A2 beta-casein share a proline at their aligned residues